-- Any data returned is the data contained on the primary database record referenced by the secondary record. - You cannot use DB_GET_BOTH and related flags with Db::get() and a secondary database.
-Instead, you must use Db::pget().
-Also, in that case the primary and secondary key given on the call to Db::pget() must match the secondary key and associated primary record key in order for that primary record to be returned as a result of the call.
+- Any data returned is the data contained on the primary database record referenced by the secondary record. - You cannot use DB_GET_BOTH and related flags with DB->get() and a secondary database.
+Instead, you must use DB->pget().
+Also, in that case the primary and secondary key given on the call to DB->pget() must match the secondary key and associated primary record key in order for that primary record to be returned as a result of the call.

-For example, suppose you are using the databases, classes, and key extractors described in Implementing Key Extractors (page 51).
+For example, suppose you are using the databases, classes, and key extractors described in Implementing Key Extractors (page 59).
 Then the following searches for a person's name in the secondary database, and deletes all secondary and primary records that use that name.

 '''

+#include <db.h>

-#include <db_cxx.h>
+#include <string.h>

-....

-Db my_database(NULL, 0);

-Db my_index(NULL, 0);
+...

+'''

+'''

+DB sdbp;

+/ Secondary DB handle /

+DBC cursorp;

+/ Cursor /

+DBT key, data;

+/ DBTs used for the delete /

+char search_name = "John Doe"; / Name to delete /

+/ Primary and secondary database opens omitted for brevity. /

-// Get a cursor on the secondary database
+/ Get a cursor on the secondary database /

-Dbc cursorp;

-my_index.cursor(NULL, &cursorp, 0);
+sdbp->cursor(sdbp, NULL, &cursorp, 0);

-// Name to delete

-char search_name = "John Doe";

-// Instantiate Dbts as normal
+Zero out the DBT before using it.

+memset(&key, 0, sizeof(DBT));

+memset(&data, 0, sizeof(DBT));

+key.data = search_name;

-Dbt key(search_name, strlen(search_name) + 1);
+key.size = strlen(search_name) + 1;

-Dbt data;

-// Position the cursor
+/ Position the cursor /

-while (cursorp->get(&key, &data, DB_SET) == 0)
+while (cursorp->get(cursorp, &key, &data, DB_SET) == 0)

-cursorp->del(0);
+cursorp->del(cursorp, 0);

 '''